 Herman Van Oyen, Editor-in-Chief

-Herman is currently Director of the Directorate Public Health and Surveillance of the Scientific Institute in Public Health in Brussels, Belgium.
-Additionally, he is Professor of Epidemiology at the University of Ghent.
-Professor Van Oyen first worked as a medical doctor in Haiti before going on to study public health, epidemiology and biostatistics at the Johns Hopkins Bloomburg School of Public Health where he completed a DrPH.
+Herman retired from his position as Scientific Director of the Directorate Epidemiology and public health at Sciensano, Brussels, Belgium.
+He still continues to teach Epidemiology at the University of Ghent.
+He first worked as a medical doctor in Haiti before going on to study public health, epidemiology and biostatistics at the Johns Hopkins Bloomberg School of Public Health where he completed a DrPH.
 His key research interests include epidemiological methods, survey methodology, health inequality and summary measures of population health.
-He is author of more than 100 scientific publications, books and book chapters.
+He is author of more than 200 scientific publications, books and book chapters.

 Olivier Bruyère, Editor-in-Chief